 Health policy research investigates the organization, management, financing, and delivery of health care and the social forces that shape health in the US and the world.
 Health policy researchers are intrinsically multidisciplinary, using tools from a wide range of scientific disciplines to gain insight into the complex challenges facing health care.
-The scope of research can extend from the implementation and evaluation of local organizational initiatives to national and even international health policy program evaluation.
+The scope of research can extend from the implementation and evaluation of local organizational initiatives to national and international health policy program evaluation.
 Core areas of research training include study design, statistical analysis, health economics, and health policy.

-Applicants will be physicians completing residency or fellowship training and interested in applying the methods of quality improvement and patient safety research to improve processes and reduce variability in healthcare settings.
-The program can also be completed as part of a two-year research component of a fellowship or residency.
+Eligibility Applicants will be physicians completing residency or fellowship training and interested in applying the methods of quality improvement and patient safety research to improve processes and reduce variability in healthcare settings.
+The program can be completed as part of a two-year research component of a fellowship or residency.